banzaicloud/cloudinfo/charts/cloudinfo/README.md

 $ helm install --name my-release banzaicloud-stable/cloudinfo
 ```

-The command deploys **cloudinfo** on the Kubernetes cluster in the default configuration.
+The command deploys Cloud Info on the Kubernetes cluster with the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 ## Uninstalling the Chart